James Stagg: Later life

 Stagg later worked as director of services at the Meteorological Office until 1960.

 Stagg was appointed Companion of the Order of the Bath (CB) in the 1954 New Year Honours.
 He was elected as a Fellow of the Royal Society of Edinburgh in 1951.
 His proposers were Edmund Dymond, James Paton, C. T. R. Wilson and Robert Schlapp.
 In 1959 he was elected President of the Royal Meteorological Society.

 Stagg died in 1975 and was buried in Dalkeith Cemetery.
 On 6 June 2019, 75 years to the day since D-Day, he had a plaque unveiled to him in his hometown of Dalkeith.
-Achieved through crowdfunding, the plaque was unveiled by his son, Peter Kidner Stagg.
+Achieved through crowdfunding, the plaque was unveiled by his son, Peter Stagg.

 Stagg was portrayed by Patrick Barr in the 1962 film The Longest Day, Christopher James Baker in the 2004 TV movie Ike: Countdown to D-Day, David Haig in his own 2014 play Pressure, and Steven Cree in 2017's Churchill.

 Family

 In 1940, Stagg married Elizabeth Nancy Kidner.
-They had two sons: Scotland rugby player Peter Kidner Stagg (born 1941); and Alexander Martin Stagg (born 1944).
+They had two sons: Scotland rugby player Peter Stagg (born 1941); and Alexander Martin Stagg (born 1944).